SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 In this part, we will import the locally developed code of exercise 1 to 3 into SAP Web IDE.
 The database and service components will be deployed to Cloud Foundry.

-1. Launch [SAP Web IDE](https://webidecp-di26c7ouv0.dispatcher.hana.ondemand.com/).
-You will be prompted to login, provide your credentials (Email and Password) provided by the instructors of SAP TechEd 2018 session CNA375.
-Here the example email is `cna375-XXX@teched.cloud.sap` - replace XXX with the number provided for you.
+1. Launch the SAP Web IDE from the [Cloud cockpit](https://account.hana.ondemand.com/cockpit).
+You will be prompted to login, provide your credentials (Email and Password).

 ![Log on](./images/logon.png)